cakephp/docs/en/orm/schema-system.rst

     ]);

-If you add a primary key constraint to a single integer column it will automatically be converted into a auto-increment/serial column depending on the database platform::
+If you add a primary key constraint to a single integer column it will automatically be converted into an auto-increment/serial column depending on the database platform::

     $t = new Table('posts');